almalkiam57-glitch/gda-java-components/README.md

     Tests run: 1, Failures: 0, Errors: 0, Skipped: 0
     BUILD SUCCESS
-Please refer to the referenced libraries for their respective licenses.

 ## Summary
 Lab Module 11 extended the GDA to connect the existing edge-tier IoT pipeline to the Ubidots STEM cloud service via TLS-secured MQTT.
-The GDA now forwards sensor and system performance data from the CDA to Ubidots using the TimeAndValuePayloadData format compatible with the Ubidots API.
-The CloudClientConnector implements both ICloudClient and IConnectionListener, delegating all MQTT connectivity to an internally managed MqttClientConnector configured in cloud mode.
-Upon successful cloud connection, the GDA subscribes to the LED actuation topic and processes incoming commands via the LedEnablementMessageListener inner class, which parses and forwards LED ON/OFF commands to the CDA via the local MQTT broker.
+The GDA forwards sensor and system performance data from the CDA to Ubidots using the TimeAndValuePayloadData format.
+The CloudClientConnector implements both ICloudClient and IConnectionListener, delegating MQTT connectivity to an internally managed MqttClientConnector configured in cloud mode.
+Upon successful cloud connection, the GDA subscribes to the LED actuation topic and processes incoming commands via the LedEnablementMessageListener inner class, which forwards LED ON/OFF commands to the CDA via the local MQTT broker.
 All four required GDA tasks passed successfully.